tdwg/bdq/tg2/_build_review/templates/tutorial/tutorial-header.md

 * **Label** VALIDATION_FOOTPRINTWKT_NOTEMPTY
 * **Preferred Label** Validation dwc:footprintWKT Not Empty

-See Also: the [Evaluations](../../index.md#62-evaluations-in-test-labels-non-normative) list in the landing page for the BDQ standard.
+See also: the [Evaluations](../../index.md#62-evaluations-in-test-labels-non-normative) list in the landing page for the BDQ standard.

 #### 4.4.2 Identifiers supporting software and developers (non-normative)